Drifter-Supremo/mindful-inkwell-journal/memory-bank/progress.md

 - MVP setup, Firebase integration, authentication, and Firestore data functions/UI integration are complete.
 - Secure credential management in place.
 - All journal entry operations are now securely scoped to the authenticated user.
+- UI/UX improvements implemented for logout and toast notifications.
+- Placeholder voice notes are not persisted until full voice-to-text is implemented.
 - Ready to implement voice recording and transcription.

 ## Known Issues

+- Placeholder voice notes are not persisted and will disappear on reload (expected).
-- No outstanding technical issues at this stage.
+- No other outstanding technical issues at this stage.
 - Documentation will be updated as new features are implemented or changes occur.